2 Days Tour, An unforgettable itinerary in Shiraz

 Among these historical sites that usually are belonged to the Achaemenian and Sassanid eras the Persepolis, Naghsh E Rostam, and Pasargadae are the most famous ones.

-When you arrive in Shiraz the first day's morning Nasir Ol Molk Mosque or Pink Mosque is the first place that is calling you.
+When you arrive in Shiraz on the first day's morning Nasir Ol Molk Mosque or Pink Mosque is the first place that is calling you.
 The smallest Qajar-era mosque with mesmerizing decorations and sophisticated carvings that captures your heart immediately.
 But why the early morning?
 If you go by 9 am, you will enjoy a wonderful interplay of lights and shades caused by the sun rays seeping through the colorful stained glass of doors and windows.

 After a colorful morning enjoys the nature of the Eram Garden.
 Shiraz is known to the city of flowers and Nightingales.
 Enjoy the Shiraz Gardens and especially the Eram Garden which was started by the Seljuq rulers in the eleventh century and renovated by the Qajar rulers.
 This garden has been registered in UNESCO world heritage sites, due to show the importance of water in Iranian gardens and the design of this garden.
 Various historical gardens with Persian design, tall and lush trees, streams, and a fountain in the middle of them, and finally besot yourself with the smell of different flowers.

 After a colorful and fragrant visit, we move to the historical area of Shiraz and feel like a king at the Karim Khan Arg.
 Karim Khan's citadel is the residence of Karim Khan the most famous and powerful king of the Zand dynasty, who chose the title of Vakil Ol Roaya or the People's Advocate.
-Walk like a king at an eighteenth-century citadel and visit the facility of it.
-Inside the building, visit the large courtyard, the frescoed rooms, and the fascinating baths, traditional hammam with all the architectural features and decorations typical of local culture and nature.
+Walk like a king at an eighteenth-century citadel and visit its facility of it.
+Inside the building, visit the large courtyard, the frescoed rooms, the fascinating baths, traditional hammam with all the architectural features and decorations typical of local culture and nature.
 These are obviously the royal family's private baths, but nearby there are also the Vakil public baths where you can see a slice of ancient local life.

 With the same royal feeling, stroll in the Shiraz Bazaar.
 Talk to people and do shopping.
 Be sure you will enjoy it.